Skip to main content

 Professional non-disclosure agreements were signed in early October 2025, beginning what the company describes in the First Day Declaration as eight months of stakeholder engagement before the petition date.
 QVC Group provided more than 22,000 pages of diligence plus extensive Excel modeling across three data rooms, covering the business plan, cash flows, trade relationships, intercompany transactions, projections, insurance, tax matters, and litigation portfolio.

 The Restructuring Support Agreement, executed on April 16, 2026, the same day as the petitions, binds the Debtors and three Consenting Stakeholder constituencies: the Consenting RCF Lenders (the Bank Group), the Consenting QVC Noteholders (with cross-holdings under both QVC, Inc. and LINTA indentures), and the Consenting LINTA Noteholders.
-Davis Polk & Wardwell LLP filed a Joint Verified Statement under Bankruptcy Rule 2019 at docket 61 on behalf of the QVC Noteholder Group, with Porter Hedges LLP as Texas local counsel; the LINTA Ad Hoc Group is represented by Akin Gump Strauss Hauer & Feld LLP, with Marty L. Brimmage as local counsel.
+Davis Polk & Wardwell LLP filed a Joint Verified Statement under Bankruptcy Rule 2019 on behalf of the QVC Noteholder Group, with Porter Hedges LLP as Texas local counsel; the LINTA Ad Hoc Group is represented by Akin Gump Strauss Hauer & Feld LLP, with Marty L. Brimmage as local counsel.

 The Disclosure Statement and Joint Prepackaged Plan of Reorganization describe the four pillars of the negotiated deal: trade and other unsecured creditors (including all employee and vendor claims) are unimpaired, more than $5 billion in funded debt is eliminated, QVC, Inc. emerges as Reorganized QVC, Inc. as a going concern (with Cornerstone as a subsidiary of Reorganized QVC, Inc.), and intercompany claims are settled with the support of estate fiduciaries and key creditor constituencies.
 Cornerstone creditors are also unimpaired.